 As part of a steering inspection, the mechanic looks at the bushings, U-joint, tie rod ends, idler arm and ball joints.
 They will also inspect the shocks, springs and struts to ensure everything is in optimal working order.

 The car’s exhaust system is made up of many chambers and tubes designed to expel the exhaust gases created by the motor.
-The exhaust system is responsible for converting toxic gas from burnt gas into substances that are less harmful to the environment.
+The exhaust system is responsible for converting toxic gas from the engine into substances that are less harmful to the environment.
 It also helps to reduce the noise of the engine.

 In a typical exhaust inspection, the catalytic converter, exhaust pipe, muffler and tailpipe will be examined.
 The mechanic should also inspect the oxygen sensors and exhaust manifold.